-As a matter of this policy, VHH will not participate in a human subjects research project when an ICOI is deemed to arise due to such institutional interests.
-An exception may only be made if the VHH IO determines that compelling circumstances exist to merit an exception and a conflict management plan is adopted.
-The conflict management plan can include the restrictions contemplated for individual conflict management plans as outlined above and additional restrictions on VHH institutional participation in the research.
+As a matter of this policy, VH will not participate in a human subjects research project when an ICOI is deemed to arise due to such institutional interests.
+An exception may only be made if the VH IO determines that compelling circumstances exist to merit an exception and a conflict management plan is adopted.
+The conflict management plan can include the restrictions contemplated for individual conflict management plans as outlined above and additional restrictions on VH institutional participation in the research.

-For all human subjects research projects where an ICOI exists, the IRB will defer review and approval to an external Institutional Review Board.
+For all human subjects research projects where an ICOI exists, the IRB will defer review and approval of the research study to an external Institutional Review Board.